GSA/digitalgov.gov/content/posts/2015-08-14-what-is-mobile-device-compatibility-testing.md

 ---
+url: /2015/08/14/what-is-mobile-device-compatibility-testing/
 date: 2015-08-14 11:10:12 -0400
-title: 'What Is Mobile Device Compatibility Testing?'
+title: What Is Mobile Device Compatibility Testing?
-summary: 'In most instances, your hardware and software are developed independently but are expected to function properly together.
+summary: In most instances, your hardware and software are developed independently but are expected to function properly together.
 For example, when a Web application is developed in HTML, it is expected to function properly on an Apple computer using Safari as well as a Windows computer using Internet Explorer.
-This sounds simple, but there are thousands'
+This sounds simple, but there are thousands
-authors: [david-fern]
+authors:
+  - david-fern
 categories:
   - Mobile
   - Monthly Theme